alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     }

     // MATCH (Destructor): The "Exit Door".
-    // This is not part of the Monad pattern itself, but it is how you extract the value
+    // This is not part of the monad pattern itself, but it is how you extract the value
     // to leave the monad and return to the imperative world.
     // Typically used at the boundary to convert into a public-facing output (HTTP response, UI state, etc.). public TResult Match<TResult>(Func<TSuccess, TResult> ok, Func<TError, TResult> err)